-Coronavirus (COVID-19) Advice
+Coronavirus (Covid-19) Advice

 Advice for Study Abroad and Exchange (visiting student) applicants

-An unofficial transcript or statement of results, that has been signed, dated and stamped by a relevant member of staff.
+If your university is unable to provide you with an official transcript due to the Covid-19 outbreak, we can accept an unofficial transcript or statement of results that has been signed, dated and stamped by a relevant member of staff.
 If you are experiencing difficulties in obtaining this, please do get in touch with us.

 In this instance, we reserve the right to request an academic reference – on headed paper and signed by a relevant member of staff – to verify that you are fully enrolled at your home university and approved to study abroad and to confirm that the information on your unofficial transcript is accurate.